tinesoft/generator-ngx-library/README.md

 7. build and deploy :rocket: the demo application in `demo/dist` to `gh-pages` branch

 The demo application will be available at : `http://USERNAME.github.io/REPO_NAME/`

+# Support

+Having trouble using the generator for your project?
+Want to discuss about a new feature to add?
+Come and join the project's [Gitter](https://gitter.im/generator-ngx-library/Lobby) to chat about it!

 # License